GeekyAnts/nativebase-docs/docs/next/internal-pseudo-props.md

 title: 'Internal Pseudo Props'
 ---

-NativeBase uses some internal pseudo props to get more customizable components.
+NativeBase uses internal pseudo props to get more customizable components.

 ## Use of internal pseudo props